SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

   - /predictive-analytics/activity-recognition/#activity-recognition-using-android
 ---

 This section deals with the basic data science steps of creating an activity recognition model with self-collected data.
-First of all, you need to register your smartphone.
+First of all, you must register your smartphone.
 Then follow the sections below for collecting data, training the model and using the model to recognize activities via the phone.

 {{< c8y-admon-info >}}
 The phone used for the entire workflow must be of the same type because the data and sensors may vary for different devices.